 cotton by conventional methods using charka.

-The pure cotton collected from cotton farms are first ginned and
+The pure cotton collected from cotton farms are first ginned and made

-into fabrics using handlooms.
+handlooms.
 These fabrics are sold and are also used for making garments.

 The dedicated effort of many rural men and women goes in the making